 “Nettle is a herb that is a good source of B vitamins, iron, vitamin C and can play a key role in raising your hemoglobin level”, says Dr. Adarsh Kumar, Internal Medicine, National Heart Institute.
 All you need to do, is add 2 teaspoons of dried nettle leaves to a cup of hot water and allow it to steep for 10 minutes.
 Then strain, and add a little honey.
 Drink this twice daily.

 Nettle is a herb that is a good source of B vitamins, iron, vitamin C and can play a key role in raising your haemoglobin level.
 Image credits: iStock

 6. Avoid Iron Blockers

-Avoid eating foods that can block your body’s ability to absorb iron, especially if you have a low hemoglobin count i.e. coffee, tea, cola drinks, wine, beer, etc.
+Avoid eating foods that can block your body's ability to absorb iron, especially if you have a low haemoglobin count i.e. coffee, tea, cola drinks, wine, beer, etc.

-Moderate to high intensity workouts are highly recommended, because when you exercise - your body produces more hemoglobin to meet the increasing demand for oxygen throughout the body.
+Moderate to high intensity workouts are highly recommended, because when you exercise - your body produces more haemoglobin to meet the increasing demand for oxygen throughout the body.

 Eating a balanced diet is the best way to ensure you get a daily supply of all essential nutrients.
 Get your health expert to suggest ways to improve your diet for increase your haemoglobin count.